Deltares/D-FAST_Bank_Erosion/docs/usermanual/userman.md

 Required input:
 * The considered simulation time (Terosion, default 1 year),
 * The number of discharge levels (NLevel),
-* WAQUA-output files (SDS-files) for the different discharge levels and the corresponding probability distribution (SDSfile1, SDSfile2, ..., SDSfileM and PDischarge1, PDischarge2, ..., PDischargeM, with M the number of discharge levels).
+* D-Flow FM-output files (NetCDF map-files) for the different discharge levels and the corresponding probability distribution (File1, File2, ..., FileN and PDischarge1, PDischarge2, ..., PDischargeN, with N the number of discharge levels).
-When only 1 discharge level is given, the standard SDS-file (SDSfile) is used,
+When only 1 discharge level is given, the standard NetCDF map-file (SDSfile) is used,
 * Grid for positioning of results (GridFile), only needed when WaqView=true,
 * Number of bank Lines (Nbank default two, the left and right bank),
 * File which links river kilometres to xy-coordinates (RiverKM),